Kawakami, Nara

 Kawakami (川上村, Kawakami-mura) is a village located in Yoshino District, Nara Prefecture, Japan.
 As of 1 January 2025, the village had an estimated population of 1,023 and a population density of 3.8 persons per km^{2}.
 The total area of the village is 269.26 km2.

 Geography

-Kawakami is located in central Nara Prefecture, the majority of the village is mountainous.
-The Ōmine Mountains are on the west side and the Daidaka Mountains on the east side, and the area is the source of the Yoshino River.
-The Osako Dam and Otaki Dam are located on the Yoshino River.
+Kawakami is located in central Nara Prefecture.
+The majority of the village is mountainous.
+The Ōmine Mountains are on the west side and the Daidaka Mountains on the east side.
+The area is the source of the Yoshino River, on which the Osako Dam and Otaki Dam are located.
 The area has many limestone caves and hot springs.